Josh Bell has thought long and hard about social change. In Washington, he’s ready to act.

 He was stuck inside and burned out.
 That’s when his hope deflated.

 Throughout five years with the Pirates, Bell was involved with various organizations in Pittsburgh.
-His mother, Myrtle, professor of diversity at University of Texas at Arlington’s school of management.
+His mother, Myrtle, is a professor of diversity at the University of Texas at Arlington’s school of management.
 His father, Earnest, used to take Bell through his childhood neighborhood in Houston and explain the opportunity gaps.

-When it’s suggested that Bell had no choice but to engage with social issues, from a young age, he grins and says: “Oh no. That was written for me.”
+When it’s suggested that Bell had no choice but to engage with social issues from a young age, he grins and says: “Oh, no. That was written for me.”
 He’s more than willing to detail a redistribution of tax dollars to emphasize education in underserved Black communities.
-He feels that, if large corporations saw more benefits to educational equity, there would be more education-focused political donations, which could reshape policy agendas and help fix some of the inequities that begin in classrooms.
+He says if large corporations saw more benefits to educational equity, there would be more education-focused political donations, which could reshape policy agendas and help fix some of the inequities that begin in classrooms.
 Bell has thought this through.

 “Because who makes it to the big leagues, really?
 Who’s going to get a scholarship?
 It’s very few,” Bell said.
-“But how many kids are going to go through the Academy as a whole, how many kids can go in the next hundred years?
+“But how many kids are going to go through the academy as a whole, how many kids can go in the next hundred years?
 I mean, you might have a few kids go pro, but all the kids that are going to benefit in the long run, it dwarfs the number of kids going to college for baseball.”

-The Academy, then, is a blend of his visions.
+The academy, then, is a blend of his visions.
 There’s a reason every window of the building looks out to a field.
 Baseball is the core.
-But the Academy also offers after-school enrichment programs and mentorship.
+But the academy also offers after-school enrichment programs and mentorship.
 It is a collision of sports and incremental reform.

-Before Bell, the ambassadors were Anthony Rendon and Ian Desmond, with Desmond as the first Nationals player to frequent the Academy.
+Before Bell, the ambassadors were Anthony Rendon and Ian Desmond, with Desmond as the first Nationals player to frequent the academy.
 Desmond called Bell this winter and told him to check it out, hoping for someone to continue what he and Rendon started.
 Bell soon contacted Tal Alter, the chief executive officer of Nationals Philanthropies, and that was it.
 Bell’s mid-April tour was scheduled.

-“When I dropped him off, he said: ‘You know, this isn’t work to me.’ ” Alter recalled.
+“When I dropped him off, he said, ‘You know, this isn’t work to me,’ ” Alter recalled.
 “So to take time, take what little free time he has and use it to be a regular participant in what’s going on at the academy, it really means a lot.”

-While Alter showed Bell the facility, Bell left each interaction in a similar way.
-He told a security guard that he’d see him around.
+As Alter showed Bell the facility, Bell left each interaction in a similar way.
+He told a security guard that he would see him around.
 He told the education coordinator that he was excited to work with her.
 He looked and sounded like someone settling in.

-His teammates have donated their time and money to the Academy in recent years, and many will continue to.
+His teammates have donated their time and money to the academy in recent years, and many will continue to.
 But Bell will be the constant presence for the kids.
 And he wants them to be a constant presence for him.